CompuTec/computec-docs/docs/appengine/developers-guide/basic-and-business-logic/appengine-plugin/ae-ui.md

 ## Translations

 In order to use [Message Translations](../framework/message-translations.md) that are defined in backed you need to specify source of translations in manifest.json.
-This way ui5 will use this enpoint as translation provider.
+This way ui5 will use this endpoint as translation provider.
 You can find this endpoint in openAPI documentation in swagger.
-Patter for this enpoint is as follows: `plugins/{RoutePrefix}/I18n/i18n.properties`.
+Patter for this endpoint is as follows: `plugins/{RoutePrefix}/I18n/i18n.properties`.
 RoutePrefix can be found in manifest.json

 ```json
 {